Modeling Empathic Similarity in Personal Narratives: EmpathicStories Dataset

 \subsection{Individual Story Annotation}

 Using these stories, we designed an annotation framework on Amazon Mechanical Turk (MTurk) that asks workers to label individual story features.
 Then, we asked for short free responses on (1) the main event of the story, (2) the main emotional state induced by the main event, and (3) moral(s) of the story.
-The story and annotated summary statistics are shown in Table \ref{tab:storystats}, and annotation templates can be found in Appendix \ref{annotation_templates}.
+The story and annotated summary statistics are shown in Table \ref{tab:storystats}.
 The themes from stories are shown in Table~\ref{tab:topic_story}, and themes for annotated summaries as well as our topic modeling approach are presented in Appendix \ref{themes}.